dmbarbour/wikilon/docs/Runtime.md

 #### Performance for Tight Loops

-Loops in ABC are performed by a fixpoint operation, which repeatedly:
+Loops are performed by a fixpoint operation, which repeatedly:

 * copies a block
 * fixpoints one copy